ivonunes/plumekit/docs/syntax/index.md

 }
 ```

+### Nil coalescing

-Coalesce a missing value with `??` (only nil/null falls back; an empty string is
-a value, as in Swift).
+Coalesce a missing value with `??`.
+Only nil/null falls back; an empty string is a value, as in Swift.
 It binds tighter than comparison and is right-associative:

 ```plume
 <title>{post.title ?? site.title ??
 "Untitled"}</title>
 ```

-`@if let` and `??` mean the same thing whether a template runs through the
-interpreting renderer or the compiling back-end.
+`@if let` and `??` mean the same thing whether a template runs through the interpreting renderer or the compiling back-end.
+See [Compiling templates](../compiling/index.md) for the two back-ends.

 ## Loops